 3. Mariko Baerg – Bridgewell Real Estate Group

 Get pre-approved and talk to a mortgage broker/bank — these should be the first steps for a first time home buyer because it will give them direction on what their true budget is.
 It is important that first time home buyers obtain this information as soon as possible, as it is key that they are aware of all of the costs associated with home ownership so that they can proceed with a comfortable and realistic budget based on their lifestyle.

 During this process, the mortgage broker will also estimate closing costs, which is essential for a first time home buyer to be fully aware of so that they are prepared to close come the completion day.

 Furthermore, a mortgage calculator won’t take into consideration whether you’re self-employed or on a salary, where your credit score stands, and other important factors that can affect affordability.
 To avoid disappointment and wasted time, a buyer should get pre-approved before they start looking at places to ensure that they know exactly what they can afford comfortably.

-Another benefit to getting pre-approved is that you’re able to lock in an interest rate for typically 90-120 days.
+Another benefit when you get pre-approved is that you’re able to lock in the interest rates for typically 90-120 days.
 With interest rates set to continue rising in Canada, locking in an interest rate sooner rather than later can result in hundreds of dollars saved on a monthly mortgage payment.
 If a buyer completes within that rate hold period but the rates have risen, they will still be able to purchase at the held rate rather than the current rate.

 4. Rebecca Kopel – RoyallePage.ca